Skip to main content

 Connect Google Ads

-This is the last step of onboarding.
-After you pick a plan, Hero Marketer needs Google Ads API access to create campaigns in your account.
-Connecting takes about a minute.
+Connect Google Ads is the last onboarding step, after you pick a plan.
+Hero Marketer needs Google Ads API access to create campaigns in your account.
+The connection takes about a minute.

-The Connect step does Google OAuth and, if needed, the customer account pick, in one screen:
+The Connect step does Google OAuth and, if needed, the account pick, in one screen:

 1. Click Connect Google Ads.
 Google's authorization screen opens in the same tab.